cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ```
 A & B => C  # (A succeeded, C waiting, B has not run yet)
 ```
-If the workflow hasn't stalled then we cannot assume B won't show up later.
-If it has stalled then we know B won't (automatically) show up later, but then our stuck C is just a secondary symptom of an upstream problem that stymied the path to B, and fixing that could restart the workflow and allow C to run (either a failed task blocked the flow, or a workflow design error has put A and B on different alternate paths).
+If the workflow isn't stalled then we cannot assume B won't show up later to allow C to run.
+If the workflow is stalled then we know B won't (automatically) show up later, but then the stuck C is just a secondary symptom of some upstream problem that stymied the path to B - and fixing that could restart the workflow and allow C to run (either a failed task blocked the flow, or a workflow design error has put A and B on different alternate paths).

 *If B failed and B:fail was not handled, removing C is not desirable:*
 ```